Suspended animation in fiction: Literature

-Science fiction literature mentions
+Mentions in science fiction literature

-In the 19th century, notable science fiction short stories featuring suspended animation, both deliberate and accidental, include Mary Shelley's "Rodger Dodsworth: The Reanimated Englishman" (written in 1826, published in 1863), Edgar Allan Poe's "Some Words with a Mummy" (1845), and Lydia Maria Child's "Hilda Silfverling, A Fantasy" (1845).
+In the 19th century, a number of science fiction short stories featuring suspended animation, both deliberate and accidental, include Mary Shelley's "Rodger Dodsworth: The Reanimated Englishman" (written in 1826, published in 1863), Edgar Allan Poe's "Some Words with a Mummy" (1845), and Lydia Maria Child's "Hilda Silfverling, A Fantasy" (1845).
 Edward Bellamy's "Looking Backward" and Jack London's "A Thousand Deaths" (1899) also explore the theme.

 Moving into the 20th century, science fiction stories featuring suspended animation include V. Mayakovsky's Klop (1928), H.P.
 Lovecraft's "Cool Air" (1928), and Edgar Rice Burroughs's "The Resurrection of Jimber-Jaw" (1937).

 The character of Buck Rogers was introduced in the August 1928 issue of Amazing Stories.
 In the novella Armageddon 2419 A.D., Buck Rogers, a World War I veteran, becomes trapped in a mine and is preserved for 500 years by mine gasses.
 This concept continued in the 1930s radio show Buck Rogers in the 25th Century and subsequent film and television adaptations.

 John W. Campbell Jr.'s 1938 novella Who Goes There? features a malevolent alien creature that crashed into Earth's polar regions and was frozen for millennia.
 The creature is inadvertently revived by human explorers in the 20th century, leading to a suspenseful story that inspired the 1951 film The Thing From Another World and its remakes.

 While many early stories depict unwilling subjects in suspended animation, Neil R. Jones' 1931 short story "The Jameson Satellite" explores deliberate cryopreservation after death, laying the groundwork for the concept of cryonics.
 Arthur C. Clarke incorporates suspended animation in works such as Childhood's End (1953), The Songs of Distant Earth (1986), and the Space Odyssey series (1968–1997) to enable interstellar travel.
 In Clarke's 3001: The Final Odyssey, the character Frank Poole is cryopreserved in space and revived a thousand years later.

 In 1964, Captain America, a comic book superhero popular in the 1940s, was reintroduced, explaining his absence by accidentally freezing in the Arctic ice pack.

 Frederik Pohl's science fiction work The Age of the Pussyfoot (1966–1969) tells the story of a man revived from cryopreservation in the year 2527, having died in a fire 500 years earlier.

 The Ice People (1968) by René Barjavel is about the discovery of an advanced pre-historical civilization buried under the ice of Antarctica, with two representatives in suspended animation.

-Although relatively few stories explore cryonics for medical time travel, "Some Words with a Mummy" includes a mummy, mentioning the use of mummification for time travel in Egyptian civilization.
+In the 1969 novel Freezing Point by Anders Bodelsen, the main character is frozen down in 1973 and wakes up in 1995 when his cancer can be cured, and is confronted with a new society obsessed with life extension.

 James L. Halperin's national best-seller The First Immortal (1998) delves deeply into cryonics in a contemporary setting.
 Giles Milton's thriller The Perfect Corpse (2014) is set in a fictional cryonics laboratory and revolves around the resurrection of a perfectly frozen body found in the Greenland ice sheet.